kinetix-platform/kinetix-sdk-on-premises/README.md

 CACHE_ENDPOINTS="< hostname:port or hostname1:port1;hostname2:port2>"
 ```

+> [!TIP]
+> You can run our solution without any cache store, but we do not recommanded it for an production usage

 ## Files hosting setup

-We support different ways to handle files hosting & distributions.
+We support different ways to handle files hosting.
-We strongly encourage S3 systems usage to manage files hosting.
-We support the belowed S3 implementations including cloud providers solution (more to come in the future):
+We strongly encourage the usage of S3 systems to manage files hosting (more to come in the future).

 - [Min.io](https://min.io/)
 - [AWS S3](https://aws.amazon.com/s3/)

+> [!NOTE]
-If you are in an case, where you do not want to use an S3 solution for your files, you can use your local file system.
-Our solution is compatible with network mounted disk drives.
+> If you are in an case, where you do not want to use an S3 solution for your files, you can use your local file system.
+> Our solution is compatible with network mounted disk drives but you will have to manage a way to serve the files online.

 Use the FILES_HOSTING_SERVICE environment variable to select the wanted database engine,
 correct values are "minio", "aws", "fs"